100% of EM graduates from the Class of 2019 secured jobs or graduate school admissions within 6 months of graduation.

 Organizations today need technical leaders who have a wide range of knowledge and expertise in engineering, technology and business operations.
 As one of the first universities in the world to offer an engineering management (EM) program, the Bachelor of Engineering (B.E.) in engineering management degree at Stevens prepares students to be successful leaders in the technology driven industries that are the main stay of the 21st century economy.

 Through an integrated curriculum taught by an award-winning faculty, the engineering management bachelor's degree program combines a strong engineering core with training in data analysis and visualization, process and project management, engineering design, systems integration, and managerial economics.
 The program prepares students for careers that involve the complex interplay of technology, data, organizations and economics.
 Students are empowered to become decision makers who are able to engineer solutions for complex management problems.
 The program offers students with ample opportunities to work on 'real-world' assignments, and gain practical experience through the cooperative education program and the senior design project.
-During senior year, students are eligible to take the Engineer In Training (EIT) exam, and can acquire their Professional Engineer (PE) license.
+During senior year, students are eligible to take the Engineer In Training (EIT) exam.

 Upon graduating, Stevens students are well prepared to work effectively at the interface between engineering and management, and have the necessary skills to develop and lead high quality, cost efficient, technically complex systems, products and processes.
 EM graduates are highly successful in securing top positions in high technology domains - financial services, manufacturing, energy, telecommunications, construction, information technology, consulting and healthcare.